ryantd42/NY-Legislative-Git/2023/S3252A-2023/bill.md

- shall not be eligible to receive a partial abatement  pursuant  to  this section;  and  provided, further, that in the fiscal years commencing in calendar years two thousand twelve  through  two  thousand  [twenty-two] TWENTY-FOUR  no more than a maximum of three dwelling units owned by any tenant-stockholder in a single building, one of which must be the prima- ry residence of such tenant-stockholder, shall be eligible to receive  a partial  abatement  pursuant to paragraphs (d-1), (d-2), (d-3) and (d-4)
+ shall not be eligible to receive a partial abatement  pursuant  to  this section;  and  provided, further, that in the fiscal years commencing in calendar years two thousand twelve  through  two  thousand  [twenty-two] TWENTY-SIX  no  more than a maximum of three dwelling units owned by any tenant-stockholder in a single building, one of which must be the prima- ry residence of such tenant-stockholder, shall be eligible to receive  a partial  abatement  pursuant to paragraphs (d-1), (d-2), (d-3) and (d-4)